danfuzz/samizdat/doc/samizdat-0.md

 consequent function that was called (including void).
 If no consequent was called, this returns void.

+#### `loop function <> ~.`

+Primitive unconditional loop construct.
+This repeatedly calls the given function with no arguments.

+In order for the loop to terminate, the function must use a nonlocal exit.

+#### `loopReduce base function <> ~.`

+Primitive unconditional loop construct, with reduce semantics.
+This repeatedly calls the given function with a single argument.
+The argument is the most recent non-void result of calling the function, or the `base` value if the function has yet to return non-void (including notably to the first call to the function).

+In order for the loop to terminate, the function must use a nonlocal exit.

 #### `while function <> ~.`

 Primitive conditional loop construct.
 This repeatedly calls the given